heliotropium72/lane_detection/README.md

 ---

 ### Result
 The above pipeline was then applied to the video provided by Udacity.
-The result can be seen [here] (./Videos/video1_detected.mp4)
+The result can be seen [here](./Videos/video1_detected.mp4)

 ---